elbeardmorez/vim-loclist-follow/README.md

 - `nearest`  : targets the closest item to the cursor on a line basis
 - `previous`  : targets the item under cursor, else the previous item in the list
 - `next`  : targets the item under cursor, else the next item in the list
+- `towards`  : targets the item under cursor, else the *next* item given the direction of your cursor movement
+- `away`  : inverts the behaviour described for `towards`

 ## installation
 #### autoload